Skip to Content

 OAPABA's Mission Statement:

-Advancement: To promote the professional development and advancement of APA attorneys through education, research and programs.
+Advancement: To promote the professional development and advancement of attorneys through education, research and programs.

-Communication: To encourage and foster communication among APA attorneys on issues affecting our work, communities and government.
+Communication: To encourage and foster communication among attorneys on issues affecting our work, communities and government.

 OCLA - Oregon Chinese Lawyers Association